-Peer on Peer Abuse Anti-bullying Behaviour Equalities and Diversity Child Protection and Safeguarding CAT (Curriculum, Assessment and Teaching)
+Behaviour Policy (which includes Child on Child abuse and antibullying) Equalities and Diversity Child Protection and Safeguarding CAT (Curriculum, Assessment and Teaching)

 Equality, inclusion and social justice

 We believe that RSE is a key vehicle for promoting equality, inclusion and social justice.
 Our RSE is designed to promote gender equality through challenging gender stereotypes and sexism and sexual harassment in schools.
 We take these issues seriously and ensure that we embed content on gender equality throughout the curriculum.
 We are also committed to an RSE that makes every pupil feel valued and included and is relevant to them.
 This means we are committed to an LGBTQ+ inclusive and SEND inclusive curriculum and are mindful of the SEND Code of Practice 2014 when planning for this subject.
 We will also ensure that we take into account the religious and cultural background of all pupils when teaching RSE.
 An inclusive RSE at JMHS will seek to challenge all forms of discrimination and prejudice between pupils and promote understanding and respect as outlined under the Equality Act 2010.